lsst-dm/dmtn-172/index.rst

 - Do we need some kind of coaddition or warp-comparison to finalize our per-visit background models?
 If so, will those also impact PSF modeling and/or aperture corrections?

 - Is a second round of astrometric fitting necessary to ensure PDF chromaticity is consistent with our (achromatic) WCSs?
 Is it sufficient?

+- Are there small changes we could make to better share code with AP?

 ..
 Add content here.
 ..
 Do not include the document title (it's automatically added from metadata.yaml).